Agoraphobia and Autism: Are They Intrinsically Linked?

 They also often struggle with changes in their routines, so the unpredictability of cities and busy places can be highly anxiety-provoking.
 Agoraphobia is often confused with social anxiety for the same reason.

-Autism & Social Anxiety Disorder
+How Are Autism and Social Anxiety Disorder Related?

 Richelle Whittaker, an educational psychologist and therapist, suggests that autism and social anxiety disorder have numerous overlapping symptoms: